Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Methodology

-After the reconstruction, the density field is post-processed to correct the undetermined integration constant due to the use of all Neumann boundary conditions in the Poisson integration step as described in section \ref{subsub:PoisnSolver}.
-Using all Neumann boundary conditions a smoother transition in the solution is obtained.
+After the reconstruction, the axis grids- x, y, and z are scaled down to the measurement domain's scaling factor (mm/pixel), which is half the scaling factor at the background pattern location.
+Furthermore, the density field is post-processed to correct the undetermined integration constant due to the exclusive use of Neumann boundary conditions in the Poisson integration step as described in Sect.~\ref{subsub:PoisnSolver}.
 A Dirichlet boundary condition with source density $\rho_0$ for each case at the first reconstruction plane at the nozzle exit is used to correct for the integration constant.
+Next, values outside the circular region (shown by dashed red circle in Fig.~\ref{fig:forwardProj}a) ($x^2 + y^2 \leq (L/2)^2$, $L$ being the square domain size) were set to $\rho_{\text{air}}$ to remove the noise in the corners of the reconstruction domain.
+Also, values where $\rho > \rho_{\text{air}}$ are set to $\rho_{\text{air}}$ to enforce the physical constraint; such values were found only near the circumference of the circle defined above.
+Finally, a 3D smoothing filter is applied using MATLAB’s `smooth3' function with the `box' method, which performs a moving average over each cubical window of size 5x5x5 grids, reducing the high frequency noise.
+A detailed discussion on the effect of each post-processing step defined here is presented in Appendix~\ref{append:D} and Fig.~\ref{fig:sngInterpAndPostProcessing}.

-A representative reconstructed density plane is shown in figure \ref{fig:denPlaneDemo}.
+A representative post-processed instantaneous reconstructed density plane for Release-III at an arbitrary selected time instance is shown in Fig.~\ref{fig:denPlaneDemo}.